 In November 2002, the FASB issued FASB Interpretation No. 45 (FIN No. 45), "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others."
 This interpretation expands the disclosures to be made by a guarantor in its financial statements about its obligations under certain guarantees and requires the guarantor to recognize a liability for the fair value of an obligation assumed under a guarantee.
-FIN No. 45 clarifies the requirements of SFAS No. 5, "Accounting for Contingencies," relating to guarantees.
-In general, FIN No. 45 applies to contracts or indemnification agreements that contingently require the guarantor to make payments to the guaranteed party based on changes in an underlying that is related to an asset, liability, or equiry security of the guaranteed party.
-The disclosure requirements of FIN No. 45 are effective to the Operating Partnership as of December 31, 2002, and require disclosure of the nature of the guarantee, the maximum potential amount of future payments that the guarantor could be required to make under the guarantee, and the current amount of the liability, if any, for the guarantee obligations under the guarantee.
+FIN No. 45 calrifies the requirements of SFAS No. 5, "Accounting for Contingencies," relating to guarantees.
+In general, FIN No. 45 applies to contracts or indemnification agreements that contingently require the guarantor to make payments to the guaranteed party based on changes in an underlying that is related to an asset, liability, or equity security of the guaranteed party.
+The disclosure requirements of FIN No. 45 are effective to the Operating Partnership as of December 31, 2002, and require disclosure of the nature of the guarantee, the maximum potential amount of future payments that the guaranter of the liability, if any, for the guaranter's obligations under the guarantee.
 The recognition requirements of FIN No. 45 are to be applied prospectively to guarantees issued or modified after December 31, 2002.
 The Operating Partnership does not expect the requirements of FIN No. 45 to have a material impact on results of operations, financial position or liquidity.